Henry Blodget interview: Why Insider is still thriving - Press Gazette

 Not too long ago, Business Insider came across as the less trendy younger brother of Buzzfeed, Vice and HuffPost.
-It had no billion-dollar-plus valuation, its growth appeared steady in comparison, and it didn’t have quite the street cred.
+It had no billion-dollar-plus valuation, its growth appeared steady in comparison, and it didn’t have quite the same street cred.

 Nowadays, Insider (it recently dropped the ‘Business’ bit) has not only become slightly cooler – but it also looks as though it might have a brighter, more sustainable future than many of its digital native peers.